ritik1231/Getting-and-cleaning-data-Assignment/Codebook.md

 mean(): mean value
 std(): standard deviation
 ## The data were averaged based on subject and activity group.
--Subject column is numbered sequentially from 1 to 30.
+Subject column is numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below:
-1             LAYING
+1. LAYING
-2            SITTING
+2. SITTING
 3           STANDING
 4            WALKING
 5 WALKING_DOWNSTAIRS
 6   WALKING_UPSTAIRS

--The tidy data contains 6 rows (averaged based on activity) and 88 columns (86 variables and activity labels).
+The tidy data contains 6 rows (averaged based on activity) and 88 columns (86 variables and activity labels).
 1                                             subject
 2                                            activity
 3                      TimeBodyAccelerometer.mean...X